 In the midst of tragedy, Brett and Jenny found strength in caring for their three other children and use their experience to help others.

 “The first thing we wanted to do was hide away from the world, but we had three other children we needed to raise and be parents to,” said Jenny.
 “We knew immediately we wanted to help families in some way, which is why we shared our story.”

 The support and response they received to their story prompted the founding of a nonprofit, Charlie’s House.
 This facility is dedicated to educating families on home safety, including the risks and the accompanying safety measures that can prevent injury.

 “At the time of the accident our family and friends began looking up tip-over accidents on the internet, and we were shocked by the number of children hurt and killed by this type of accident.”

 Since then, Charlie’s House has worked with many local, regional, and national safety and medical organizations on safety awareness initiatives.
-Last year alone, the organization distributed more than 100,000 safety items and resources via online orders and local events.
+Annually, the organization has distributed more than 100,000 safety items and resources via online orders and local events.
 The Physician’s Alliance program, started by Charlie’s House in 2012, provides safety information to pediatric physicians’ and specialists’ offices to share with families.

 There are many potential hazards in and around a household, and Charlie’s House shares information on all of them.
 This includes a checklist of simple home safety measures.
 Many risks from tipping furniture can be addressed by tethering furniture to the wall with special straps or brackets (available at many home stores) which are attached to wall studs.
 Drilling just a few small holes in the wall can make a big difference in the safety of one’s home.